 Personalised card will grant you with travel benefits.
 Personalised card will only be valid with a personal identity document.

-Foreign students can prove their right for free travel with the following documents as of 1st January 2013:
+Foreign students can prove their right for free travel with the following documents:

 - personalised Smartcard with a personal identity document (provided that the residence of the student is recorded in the population register as the Republic of Estonia and is also included in EEIS database);

 - Student card issued in the Republic of Estonia, that matches RFID technology (provided that the residence of the student is recorded in the population register as the Republic of Estonia and is also included in EEIS database);

-Foreign students can use the benefits with the following documents as of 1st January 2013:
+Foreign students can use the benefits with the following documents: